MozillaFoundation/mofo-devops/README.md

 Here are the steps for registering a new service:

-1. Get approval from Simon
+1. Get approval from Alan
 2. If it stores *any* user data, launch a vendor security review
 3. Create the master *and* billing account to use our devops email address.
 4. Enter the credentials in our Team Vault (see below)